sureshkannan19/apache-spark-with-java/README.md

                     .getOrCreate();
 ```

-If everything went or not, we can check it at cli console or Spark UI,
-where metrics such as (time, memory, partitions, executors) details can be found.
+Using Spark UI, metrics such as (time, memory, partitions, executors)  can be found.
 ![img.png](SparkUI.png)